CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 1b1.
 Dueue shows an error message <br>
   Use case resumes at step 1

-#### Use case: Edit the fields of a task
+#### Use case: Edit the fields of a task/event of recurring and non-recurring types

 **MSS**

-1. User requests to edit a task specified by the given task index and provide the details to edit, including Name/Date/Time/Description/Venue/Priority
+1. User requests to edit a task specified by the given task index and provide the details to edit, including Name/Date/Time/StartDate/StartTime/Description/Venue/Priority/Frequency
 2. Dueue shows success message upon editing and update current list view<br>
 Use case ends.